BApp

 BButton: {

-variant: 'primary', // This will merge with existing BButton defaults
+variant: 'primary' as const, // This will merge with existing BButton defaults

 },